muralikashyap/mrc-verbs-shim-lib/README.md

 - the user to provide an absolute path of `libibverbs.so` to use in `dlopen` via `NCCL_IBVERBS_LIB` environment variable and
 - GDR pin buffer v2 APIs needed on GB200 systems.
 The absolute path of the shim library should be provided with this env var.

-On GB200, GDRCopy >= 2.5.2 is needed to flush the NIC to GPU PCIe transactions via GDRCopy write over PCIe instead of using a loopback RDMA Read operation over RC queue pair.
+On GB200, [GDRCopy](https://github.com/NVIDIA/gdrcopy/tree/v2.5.2) version >= 2.5.2 is needed to flush the NIC to GPU PCIe transactions via GDRCopy write over PCIe instead of using a loopback RDMA Read operation over RC queue pair.

 To run NCCL with shim using just the MRC backend,
 ```